ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 We are now ready to write our test!

 In this test we want to use the `request` method to build a request to our server.
 First, the `request` method will need to be passed the `app` variable which is our application's listener.
 Then we will need to choose which type of request we want to send.
 We can do that by using the `get` method, which accepts a string that will be the path of the request.
-We'll write this in between the `before` and `after` hook.
+We'll write this in between the `before` and `after` hooks.

 ```js
 // test/app.test.js